Molarity Calculator guide

 What this calculator is solving

-The Molarity Calculator finds mol/L concentration.
-It can use moles directly, or it can convert grams to moles first when you know molar mass.
+The Molarity Calculator finds mol/L concentration from moles and final solution volume.
+It can also start with grams when you know molar mass.

 The formula in plain language

-In plain language: The calculator uses molarity = moles of solute / liters of solution.
-In grams mode, it first divides grams by molar mass to find moles.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+In plain language: The calculator uses M = moles of solute / liters of final solution.
+In grams mode, it first calculates moles = grams / molar mass, then divides by final solution volume in liters.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 How to read the answer